 Scholarly articles appear in what are called scholarly journals.
-These journals usually have names that contain words like “Journal” or the names of academic disciplines.
+These journals usually have names that have words like “Journal” or the names of academic disciplines.
 Here are some examples of scholarly publication titles:

 Who wrote it?

 Scholarly articles are written by professors or researchers.
-The first page of a scholarly journal article will list the authors and their degrees and what university of laboratory they work for.
+The first page of a scholarly journal article will list the authors and their degrees and where they work.
 Another clue is that articles with multiple authors are more likely to be scholarly.
-Articles without authors listed, or anonymous authors, are not scholarly.
+Articles without authors listed, or anonymous authors, are almost always not scholarly.